 Hope it helps. :)

-A (mostly) analog recording studio specializing in alternative rock.
-We offer online music mixing & mastering, voiceover & podcast services, and recording for small & medium sized music projects.
+A (mostly) analog recording studio.
+We offer online music mixing & mastering, audiobook & podcast services, and recording for small & medium sized music projects.

 Generally Available for Sessions: